Control tips

 • Desire to recoup

-• A penchant for big bets for no reason
+• Penchant for big bets for no reason

-- is a signal to pause or stop playing completely for a while.
+- this is a signal to pause or completely stop the game for a while.

-Seek support if it is difficult to cope on your own.
+Seek support if coping on your own is difficult.